-(a) Any person considering themselves aggrieved by reason of any assessment may make complaint on or before February 15th22nd, either orally or in writing, in person or by an agent authorized by such person in writingtheir authorized agent, specifying the grounds of such complaint before the Board of Assessors.
-The City of Detroit's City Council may also make complaint through Resolution, passed by a majority of its members, individually listing each property that the Council believes is over assessed; the Resolution must include evidence that the properties it lists are over assessed.
-On, and on sufficient cause being shown by the affidavit of such complainant, by oral proof, or by other evidence requested from such person to the satisfaction of such Board, the Board of Assessorsit shall review the assessment complained of and may alter or correct the same to the person charged thereby, the property described therein, and the estimated value thereof.
-Individuals can prove that they are aggrieved by the assessment of a property by providing any of the following documents: (1) A deed listing the individual as, at least, a partial owner; (2) A lease agreement assigning responsibility for paying the property taxes to the individual; (3) An order from probate court assigning the individual a property interest in the parcel; (4) A receipt showing that the individual paid any portion of the property's taxes in a preceding
+(a) Any person considering themselves aggrieved by reason of any assessment may make complaint on or before February 15th22nd, either orally or in writing, in person or by an agent authorized by such person inwritingtheir authorized agent, specifying the grounds of such complaint before the Board of Assessors.
+T, and on sufficient cause being shown by the affidavit of such complainant, by oral proof, or by other evidence requested from such person to the satisfaction of such Board, he Board of Assessors it shall review the assessment complained of and may alter or correct the same to the person charged thereby, the property described therein, and the estimated value thereof.
+A complaint with the Board of Assessors is not required to challenge the valuation to the property at the Board of Review.
+Individuals, including taxp ay ers and property owners, can prove that they are aggrieved by the assessment of a property, meaning they have standing to appeal that assessment, by providing any of the following documents:

+(1) A deed listing the individual as the property owner, partial or full;